-On Thursday, February 1, 2018, Clarkston Consulting hosted a group of executives from South Florida to talk about some of the most important challenges facing their businesses.
+On Thursday, February 1, 2018, Clarkston Consulting hosted a group of executives from South Florida to talk about some of the most important challenges facing their businesses and new trends.
 On the agenda of this Executive Exchange dinner were topics such as drivers of business transformation, growth strategies, and the impacts of mergers and acquisitions.

 One of the key themes this group of executives discussed was the constant transformation impacting businesses today.
 Nothing stays the same – in fact, 75% of the S&P 500 is expected to be different within 15 years and three companies are expected to delist within the next five years.
 What can we do as business leaders, if we don’t want our company to become the next failure in the news?
 How do we lead the pack and successfully transform our businesses?